The People's Best New Chef: Midwest Contenders

 Why He's Amazing: His food truck was such a sensation, he had to open a restaurant to meet the demand for his deftly spiced regional Mexican cooking.

-Background: Frontera Grill, Topolobampo (Chicago); Room 39, The River Club (Kansas City, MO)
+background: Frontera Grill, Topolobampo (/sites/default/files/hicago); Room 39, The River Club (Kansas City, MO)